David Reyne

 David Nicholas Reyne (born 14 May 1959) is an Australian actor, musician, television and radio presenter.

+Early life and education

-Reyne was born in Lagos, Nigeria to an Australian mother and English diplomat father.
-The family moved to Victoria, Australia in the early 1960s.
-Reyne lives in Mount Eliza, Victoria.
-He was educated at The Peninsula School, Mount Eliza.
+Reyne was born in Lagos, Nigeria to an Australian mother, Judith Leask and English diplomat father, Captain Rodney Michael Reyne.
+His father was an aide-de-camp (ADC) to the Queen of England, the Governor of Malta, and then Sir Dallas Brooks, the Governor of Victoria, Australia), before leaving the Royal Marines to take a post in Nigeria, where Reyne and his older brother James Reyne were both born.

+When Reyne was six months old, the family relocated to Australia, where his younger sister, Elisabeth was born and his mother became the headmistress of a girl’s school.
+Reyne was educated at The Peninsula School in Mount Eliza, on the Mornington Peninsula.

+Reyne went on to study an acting course at Swinburne Film Institute, graduating in 1980 (leaving Australian Crawl in 1979 to do so).

 Career

 Music

 In 1978 when Clutch Cargo became the band Australian Crawl, Reyne, younger brother of lead singer James, continued as drummer.
 He filled this role for ten months before leaving to continue his acting education.
-He was later Vocalst for Cats Under Pressure (1984) and Chantoozies (1986–90).
-Reyne co-wrote "Polar Notch" and "Let Me Be" (with Simon Hussey) for Cats Under Pressure, the latter was covered by Daryl Braithwaite.
+He was later a vocalist for Cats Under Pressure (1984) and Chantoozies (1986–1990).
+Reyne co-wrote "Polar Notch" and "Let Me Be" (with Simon Hussey) for Cats Under Pressure, the latter of which was covered by Daryl Braithwaite.
 Whilst with Chantoozies, Reyne also sang backing vocals.
-Chantoozies most popular tracks were covers of Redbone's "Witch Queen", John Kongos' "He's Gonna Step on You Again" and Stephen Stills' "Love the One You're With"; fellow members included Ally Fowler, Tottie Goldsmith and Eve von Bibra.
+Chantoozies most popular tracks were covers of Redbone's "Witch Queen", John Kongos' "He's Gonna Step on You Again" and Stephen Stills' "Love the One You're With".
+Fellow members included Ally Fowler, Tottie Goldsmith and Eve von Bibra.

 Acting

 Reyne began his acting career with a minor role in the 1983 film, Skin Deep.
 At the April 1985 TV Week Logie Awards ceremony, he won the 1984 Best New Talent Logie for his work in the ongoing role of Martin Kabel in the ABC series Sweet and Sour.
 Reyne's role as Kabel, "The Takeaways" guitarist/vocalist was shared with John Clifforth of the Australian pop music band Deckchairs Overboard who performed the on-screen vocals.
 Reyne followed this in 1985 with the ongoing role of Detective Vince Bailey in Nine Network soap opera Possession.
 Reyne also played lothario Dr. Guy Reid in the final two seasons of the Australian drama series, The Flying Doctors.
-In 2012, Reyne guest appeared in Neighbours, playing Dale Madden.
-However, he only appeared in one episode.
+In 2012, Reyne made a guest appearance in an episode of Neighbours, playing Dale Madden.

+Presenting

+Reyne has also worked as a television presenter.
+He briefly hosted Midday in 1995 with Tracy Grimshaw and has also worked as a reporter for the travel show Getaway between 1992 and 2005.
+After leaving Getaway at the end of 2005, Reyne signed with Network Ten to co-host with Kim Watkins the new morning show 9am with David and Kim which began 30 January 2006 and finished at the end of 2009.
+He rejoined Getaway again in 2010.